The Bankrate promise

 Depending on their relationship to you and your debt, certain individuals could inherit your debt, even if they are not related to you.
 These individuals are:

 - Spouses: Some states require community property to be put toward debt when a spouse dies.
-These states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, South Dakota, Tennessee, Texas, Washington and Wisconsin.
-Alaska & Oklahoma also have elective provisions for communal property if agreement was signed before or during marriage.
+These states include Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington and Wisconsin.
+Community property laws also apply in Alaska in certain circumstances.

 - Joint account holders: If you opened up a bank account with another person, that person would be responsible for any debts associated with that account.

 - Co-signers: If you take out a loan for a business, house or car with another person, he or she would still be responsible for any payments after you pass away.

 - Estate executors (in certain situations): Although executors are generally not personally liable for an estate’s debt, they can be held responsible if they are careless in their management of the estate’s assets or fail to pay the estate’s debts before allocating assets to the beneficiaries.

 What types of debts can be inherited?